 A major cause of systemic problems within the financial system is the contagious interaction between individual participants, in particular banks.
-This interaction can have many channels, for example: via direct counterparty effects; distressed institution sales causing the market value of other agent's assets to decline, credit-crunches in lending promulgating economic recessions and leading to institution failures elsewhere in the economy (Goodhart (2005)).
+This interaction can have many channels, for example: via the direct failure of counterparties to honour obligations; distressed institution sales causing the market value of other agent's assets to decline, credit-crunches in lending promulgating economic recessions and leading to institution failures elsewhere in the economy (Goodhart, 2005).

-Most mainstream macroeconomic frameworks are based on an implausible assumption that no economic agent ever defaults (Bardsen et. al (2006)).
+However, most mainstream macroeconomic frameworks are based on an implausible assumption that no economic agent ever defaults (Bardsen et. al, 2006).
 While this assumption enormously simplifies macroeconomic modelling by allowing for the use of representative agents, it paves the way for macroeconomic analyses and policy prescriptions which are inherently flawed.
-This flaw which has become even more pronounced against the backdrop of the current global economic and financial crisis.
-One approach taken over the last decade to tackle the limitations of current frameworks has been to employ the use of stress or scenario tests to evaluate the robustness of the balance sheet and P&Ls of financial institutions to large but probable shocks.
+This flaw has become even more pronounced against the backdrop of the current global economic and financial crisis.
+One approach taken over the last decade to tackle the limitations of current macroeconomic frameworks has been to employ the use of stress or scenario tests to evaluate the robustness of the balance sheet as well as the profit and loss statements (P&Ls) of financial institutions to large but probable shocks.
 However, these approaches capture, at best, only the first rounds effect of the shock and are often unable to detect possible contagion arising from the initial shock.

-In order to develop an empirically tractable assessment of the risks of contagion, some key characteristics that macroeconomic frameworks should capture include an endogenous risk of default, explicit roles for money, banks and liquidity as well structural micro-foundations (see Goodhart (2005)).
+In order, therefore, to develop an empirically tractable assessment of the risks of contagion, some key characteristics that macroeconomic frameworks should capture include an endogenous risk of default, explicit roles for money, banks and liquidity as well as structural microfoundations (see Goodhart, 2005).
 Endogenously generated defaults are important since if all pay-offs were certain then everyone would repay all their debts in full.
-Hence, everyone would borrow or lend, without credit risk.
-Indeed, there would be no need for financial intermediaries, such as banks, whose role is predicated on their capacity to evaluate credit risk, on the one hand, and maintain customer's faith in their own credit worthiness, on the other.
-Additionally, if all banks are assumed within the framework to be identical, then there would never have an incentive to trade with each other.
-Since direct interactions between banks in the interbank market, are often viewed as a key channel of financial contagion, the assumption that the banking system can be modelled as consisting of one representative bank, excludes a main potential channel of contagious interaction.
+Hence, everyone would borrow or lend without credit risk.
+Indeed, there would be no need for financial intermediaries such as banks, whose role is predicated on their capacity to evaluate credit risk on the one hand, and maintain customer's faith in their own credit worthiness on the other.
+Additionally, if all banks are assumed within the framework to be identical, then they would never have an incentive to trade with each other.
+Since direct interactions between banks in the interbank market are often viewed as a key channel of financial contagion, the assumption that the banking system can be modeled as consisting of one representative bank excludes a main potential channel of contagious interaction.

 The organization of the paper is as follows.
 The next section, Section II, presents a brief survey of the bank stability/fragility literature.
 Section III presents the CGE framework.
-Section IV will discuss the approaches employed to calibrate the model to the Jamaican data.
-Section V contains the results and the conclusion is given in Section VI, with key policy implications.
+Section IV contains the results, and the conclusion is given in Section V, with key policy implications.